hmans/miniplex/packages/miniplex/README.md

 ### Monitors

-Monitors allow you to react to entities appearing in or disappearing from queries, and running code when that happens.
-This is useful for running side-effects when entities are added or removed.
+Monitors allow you to automatically run code every time an entity is added to or removed from a query, or the world.

 You can create a new monitor through the `.monitor()` function on the world or any query object: